Sergio Romo retires as Giant after pitching one final time

 On Sunday in Oakland, Romo greeted fans and fist-bumped youngsters as he made his farewell rounds.
 On his Instagram account, the ever-creative Romo posted a photo of himself holding a sign similar to those of students on the first day of school but signifying his last day in the majors.

 Romo grew up in Brawley, California, about 125 miles east of San Diego and some 30 miles north of Mexicali, Baja California, Mexico.
-He a 2013 All-Star for the Giants and posted a career record of 42-36 with a 3.21 ERA and 137 saves over 821 appearances spanning 722 2/3 innings
+He was a 2013 All-Star for the Giants and posted a career record of 42-36 with a 3.21 ERA and 137 saves over 821 appearances spanning 722 2/3 innings.
+Last year, he pitched a combined 23 games for Seattle and Toronto.

-He played for the Giants, Dodgers, Rays, Miami, Minnesota, Oakland, Seattle and Toronto.
+He also played for the Dodgers, Tampa Bay, Miami and Minnesota.
 A 28th-round draft pick by San Francisco in 2005 out of Colorado Mesa University in Grand Junction, Colorado, Romo was a key member of manager Bruce Bochy's stellar bullpen soon after making his big league debut in 2008.

 Romo helped the Giants win every-other-year titles in 2010, '12 and '14 — the 2010 team capturing the franchise's first championship since 1954 and first in San Francisco since moving West in 1958.